nyx-project/vyhub-documentation/docs/guide/legal.md

 # Legal

 You are obliged to follow the local laws.
-In the European Union it is at least necessary to have terms of use and a privacy policy.
+In the European Union, it is at least necessary to have terms of use and a privacy policy.

 ## Example privacy policy